Vissani

-Vissani (Βήσσανη Ιωαννίνων) is a village in the municipal unit of Delvinaki, Ioannina regional unit, in the Epirus region of northwestern Greece.
+Vissani (Βήσσανη) is a village in the municipal unit of Delvinaki, Ioannina regional unit, in the Epirus region of northwestern Greece.
 It is situated in the mountainous Pogoni area near the Albanian border, at 750 m above sea level.
 A small road connects Vissani with the Greek National Road 22 Kakavia - Kalpaki.
+The village is located on the road to Konitsa and on a high point of a long ridge.